 Crunchyroll also offers a 14-day free trial for any of its three subscription plans.
 You must create a free account and input your payment information.

-There’s another way to watch Crunchyroll content without a premium subscription, but it requires signing up for HBO Max.
-If you already have HBO Max, it’s a great way to sample the best Crunchyroll has to offer.
-Although limited, the selection of Crunchyroll titles on HBO Max should be enough to help you determine if a subscription is worth it.
+There’s another way to watch Crunchyroll content without a premium subscription, but it requires signing up for Max.
+If you already have Max, it’s a great way to sample the best Crunchyroll has to offer.
+Although limited, the selection of Crunchyroll titles on Max should be enough to help you determine if a subscription is worth it.

 How to Cancel Crunchyroll